cvxgrp/osmm/README.md

 * `W_validate` is a numpy matrix, a numpy array, or a scalar in the same shape as `W`.
 If `W` contains a sampling matrix, then `W_validate` can be used to provide another sampling matrix that gives `f(x, W_validate)`, which is then compared with `f(x, W)` to validate the sampling accuracy.
 * `hessian_rank` is the (maximum) rank of the low-rank quasi-Newton matrix used in the method, and with `hessian_rank=0` the method becomes a proximal bundle algorithm.
 The default value is `20`.
 *  `gradient_memory` is the memory in the piecewise affine bundle used in the method, and with `gradient_memory=0` the method becomes a proximal quasi-Newton algorithm.
 The default value is `20`.
 Please see the paper for details.
 * `max_iter` is the maximum number of iterations.
+The default value is `200`.
 * `solver` must be one of the solvers supported by cvxpy.
+* `store_var_all_iters` is a boolean giving the choice of whether the updates of `x` in all iterations are stored.
+The default value is `True`.
+* The following tolerances are used in the stopping criteria.
+    * `eps_gap_abs` is the absolute tolerance on the gap between upper and lower bounds on the objective value.
+The default value is `1e-4`.
+    * `eps_gap_rel` is the relative tolerance on the gap between upper and lower bounds on the objective value.
+The default value is `1e-4`.
+    * `eps_res_abs` is the absolute tolerance on a residue for an optimality condition.
+The default value is `1e-4`.
+    * `eps_res_rel` is the relative tolerance on a residue for an optimality condition.
+The default value is `1e-4`.

 ### Return values
+The optimal objective is returned by the `solve` method.
-A solution for `x` and the other variables in `g` can be obtained in the `value` attribute of the corresponding cvxpy variables, if the user defines these variables as global so that they can be accessed outside the `g_cvxpy` function.
-Otherwise, a solution can be obtained in the following result ditionary.
+A solution for `x` and the other variables in `g` can be obtained in the `value` attribute of the corresponding cvxpy variables.

-Results after solving are stored in the dictonary `method_results` which is an attribute of an `OSMM` object.
+More detailed results are stored in the dictonary `method_results`, which is an attribute of an `OSMM` object.
 The keys are as follows.
-* `"soln"` stores a solution for `x`.
-* `"soln_additional_vars"` stores (a list of) solutions for the addtional variables in the list given by the last output of `g_cvxpy`.
 * `"objf_iters"` stores the objective value versus iterations.
 * `"lower_bound_iters"` stores lower bound on the optimal objective value versus iterations.
 * `"iters_taken"` stores the actual number of iterations taken.